 In addition to airfare, housing, local transportation, and on-site activity costs being covered for faculty, each GCC/GIEU faculty leader will receive a $5,000 stipend; each student program assistant will receive a $1,000 stipend.

 Proposal applications for 2015–2016 should be submitted electronically to Nita Fisher by 5pm February 28, 2015.

 Global Intercultural Experiences for Undergraduates (GIEU) are project-based off-campus experiences that revolve around significant engagement between UM students and members of their host communities.
 GIEU programs should focus on issues that students can address both at home and abroad, though the specific projects realized on site will correspond to the needs of the host community.

-Students who enroll in GIEU take a course through CGIS winter term, which introduces them to the notions of intercultural competencies and begins to prepare them for entering into a host community.
-Students will also meet several times throughout winter semester with the Teaching Fellow (faculty or staff member) who will lead their field experience, in order to learn information specific to their field sites and projects.
+Students who enroll in GIEU take a course during CGIS winter term that introduces them to the notions of intercultural competencies and begins to prepare them for entering into a host community.
+Students also meet several times throughout winter semester with the Teaching Fellow (faculty or staff member) who will lead their field experience, in order to learn information specific to their field sites and projects.
 The teams then travel from 3-4 weeks during spring/summer term.
 The fall semester following the field experience, students are responsible for a group presentation on campus that will convey what they have learned through their program.

 Global Course Connections